akankshalamba1/Election_Analysis/README.md

 ![step1](https://user-images.githubusercontent.com/111251560/190280131-fc709a3f-41a0-4861-81f0-867ad07e0b23.png)

 winning_candidate and winning_county variables are initalized and winning count, winning percentage, winning_county, winning_county_percentage are initalized to 0 as they will be containing numeric values as shown above.
+As we are required to provide output on terminal and output on text file so we assign the path of the csv file to a variable file_to_load and the text file we want to print the elections output to as file_to_save

 ## Election-Audit Results